a-kuznets/triport-ledger/README.md

+# Overview
+Trade on the stock exchange of Triport City, the financial capital of the Free Cities, from the comfort of your Discord client.

 # Getting started
 Execute `setup.sh` to install dependencies, create configuration files, and make the Discord bot executable.
 Fill in `config/discord.json` with your bot `token`, `clientId`, and `guildId`.